jackdewinter/pymarkdown/newdocs/src/advanced_plugins.md

 ### Rule Plugin Documentation Structure

-We apply the following pattern to every Rule Plugins's documentation to keep the structure consistent and make key information easy to locate.
+We apply the following pattern to every Rule Plugin's documentation to keep the structure consistent and make key information easy to locate.